-Of our markets, there are three where operators derive ARPUs much higher than elsewhere: Switzerland, Canada and USA.
-In two of these markets - Switzerland and Canada - regulators have not yet reported 2020 data so the dots are for 2019.
+Of our markets, there are three where operators derive ARPUs much higher than elsewhere: Switzerland, USA and Canada.
+In all these markets, regulators/CTIA have not yet reported 2020 data so the dots are for 2019.
 2020 data would likely not have changed the outlier position of these markets as we continuously over the years have seen that operators in these markets enjoy high ARPU even though mobile data usage isn't very high.